 A few factors will determine the buying trends of Siberian Huskies and, consequently, their cost.
 While these factors can be anything from color to location, we have narrowed it down to the most influential components:

-Compared to a other dog breeds like the Labrador and the Golden Retriever, the Husky is not among the most popular dog breeds.
-In the UK, it ranked 18th in popularity in 2018 and 14th in the US the same year.
+Compared to dog breeds like the Labrador and the Golden Retriever, the Husky is not among the most popular breeds (though still very popular).
+In the UK, they ranked 18th in popularity in 2018 and 14th in the US the same year.

-But considering how many dog breeds there are, Huskies are not unpopular dogs either.
-According to Wide Open Pets, Siberian Huskies are the most popular dogs in the US states of Connecticut and Washington.
+However, this doesn’t mean there isn’t a great demand for Huskies.
+In fact, according to Wide Open Pets, Siberian Huskies are the most popular dogs in the US states of Connecticut and Washington.

 Depending on the country, state and city, Husky prices will vary accordingly.
 For example, you can generally expect dog prices to be higher in California than say, Mississippi.